vsingh55/Hashnode_Blogs_Backup/cls2brcdr00030aky627ccssw.md

 ### SGID on a directory

-– When SGID permission is set on a directory, files created in the directory belong to the group of which the directory is a member.– For example if a user having write permission in the directory creates a file there, that file is a member of the same group as the directory and not the user’s group.– This is very useful in creating shared directories.
+* When SGID permission is set on a directory, files created in the directory belong to the group of which the directory is a member.

+* For example, if a user having write permission in the directory creates a file there, that file is a member of the same group as the directory and not the user’s group.
+This is very useful in creating shared directories.

 ### How to set SGID on a directory